micro-manager/futureMMCore/README.md

 * A minimal API called by higher level code (i.e. acquisition engine) to execute devices in their defined order

 <img src="overview.png" width="600">

+## New MMDevice APIs
+Many of the device APIs were designed with a specific type of device in mind (e.g. the Camera device type is for physical cameras, not scanning systems; The Galvo API is particular to photobleaching systems).
+Furthermore, there have been many innovations in micrscopy hardware since the original design (e.g. event-based cameres, controllable LED array illumination).
+A major goal of this project is thus to rethink the device layer and update and add new devices as needed.